-(1) The Master's thesis is a piece of written work in which the students must show that they are capable of working through a problem in urban global health by following scientific methods within a specified time frame.
-The work should normally be based on empirically collected data which are obtained within a two month research phase presented in an appropriate manner.

-(2) The thesis will receive 17 ECTA points.
+- (1) The Master's thesis is a piece of written work in which the students must show that they are capable of working through a problem in urban global health by following scientific methods within a specified time frame.
+The work should normally be based on empirically collected data which are obtained within a two month research phase presented in an appropriate manner. - (2) The thesis will receive 24 ECTA points.
 The subject and the supervision must be in accordance with the scope of the thesis.
-The time frame to complete the Master's thesis is generally four month.
-In individual reasoned cases, the Admissions and Examination Board can, with previous written application, extent the completion time up to a maximum of three months.
-The application should be submitted as soon as possible has to be received by the Admissions and Examination Board before the end of the completion time, according to clause 3.
-If the reason for the extension is due to the subject itself, the Admissions and Examination Board decides on the extension in consultation with the thesis supervisor.
-If the reason is health related, a medical certificate is required and can be requested by the Admissions and Examinations Board. § 31 is untouched.

-(3) The subject of the thesis will be specified by the examiner in accordance with § 26 paragraph 1 clause 1; he/she is therefore obliged to supervise the master thesis.
-The examinee must have the opportunity to propose a subject and a supervisor, but this does not constitute a legal right.
-Not more than two weeks after the examiner has set the subject, the examinee has to apply to be assigned the subject with the Admissions and Examination Board.
+The time to complete the Master's thesis is up to six months.
+If the student does not have the possibility to finish their thesis at their place of work, they can, with previous application, receive twelve months in which to complete it.
+In reasoned cases, the Admissions and Examination Board can, with previous application, extent the completion time up to three months.
+The application should be submitted to the admissions and examination board as soon as possible and before the end of the completion time.
+If the reason for the extension is due to the subject, the supervisor must also sign off on the extension.
+If the reason is health related, a medical certificate is required and can be requested by the Admissions and Examinations Board. § 31 is untouched. - (3) The subject of the thesis will be specified by the thesis supervisor.
+The examinee must have the opportunity to propose a subject, but this does not constitute a legal right.
+The examiner is to inform the Admissions and Examinations Board of the subject and with this is obliged to supervise.
 The chairperson of the examination committee will ensure, when requested, that the examinee receives a subject for the thesis at least four weeks after the application.
-The Admissions and Examination Board assigns the subject of the master thesis and appoints the thesis supervisor.
-The subject and the deadline will be issued at the same time as the student is informed she/he has been registered for the thesis.
+The chairperson of the examination board will issue the subject at the same time the student is informed she/he has been registered for the thesis.
 The topic and date must be recorded.
-The time period for completion of the Master's thesis begins with the assignment of the subject.
-If the approval of the ethics commission is required for the subject, the time period for completion of the Master's thesis begins with the assignment of the student; in case of disapproval by the ethics commission to the student; in case of disapproval by the ethics commission, the chair of the Admissions and Examination Board will see to assigning the student a new subject within no more than four weeks.

-(4) The subject of the thesis may only be returned once within the first four weeks.
-A new subject must be assigned to the student within four weeks.

-(5) The thesis must be written in English.
+The deadline for completion of the Master's thesis begins with the assignment of the subject. - (4) The subject of the thesis may only be returned once within the first two months.
+A new subject must be assigned to the student within four weeks. - (5) The thesis must be written in English.
 With an additional application, submitted at the same time as the admission application, the Admissions and Examinations Board can allow a different language if an examiner for this language is available.
-An English abstract must be in the appendices.

-(6) The student must submit their thesis on time (paragraph 3 clause 7), printed and bound in four copies as well as in electronic form (on the given data carrier system in the given file format) to the Admissions and Examinations Board; the submission date must be logged.
+An English abstract must be in the appendices. - (6) The student must submit their thesis on time (paragraph 3 clause 7), printed and bound in four copies as well as in electronic form (on the given data carrier system in the given file format) to the Admissions and Examinations Board; the submission date must be logged.
 If the thesis is submitted by mail, the student is obligated to prove the posting date; this date is logged as the submission date.
-At submission, the student must sign a written statement that:

-- 1. he or she wrote the thesis themselves, - 2. he or she did not use any other sources or aids than stated and has not committed plagiarism, - 3. the thesis has not partially or completely been previously submitted,

-- 4. the electronic form is identical to the printed version in formatting and contents, - 5. the thesis has not been published.
+At submission, the student must sign a written statement that: - 1. he or she wrote the thesis themselves, - 2. he or she did not use any other sources or aids than stated and has not committed plagiarism, - 3. the thesis has not partially or completely been previously submitted, - 4. the electronic form is identical to the printed version in formatting and contents, - 5. the thesis has not been published.

-If the student does not submit the thesis on time, this will be regarded as failed and graded with "inadequate"(5.0), unless the delay is not his or her fault.
+If the student does not submit the thesis on time, this will be graded with "inadequate" (5.0), unless the delay is not his or her fault.
 The decision if this is the case lies with the Admissions and Examinations Board.